 This can help minimize any tangling and breakage.

 Continuing to take your prenatal or postnatal vitamins can help keep your hair and your body healthy, especially if your diet isn’t as balanced as you would like it to be.

-Go for volumizing shampoos (these’ll make your locks look fuller) but avoid those shampoos that claim to be “conditioning” as they can sometimes make your hair look a bit limp.
+Go for volumizing shampoos (they’ll make your locks look fuller), but avoid those shampoos that claim to be “conditioning,” as they can sometimes make your hair look a bit limp. 💆♀️

 Focus your conditioner on the ends of your hair, just enough to protect dry ends without weighing everything down.

 Some looks can make your hair look thinner, while others seem to give you a fuller head of hair.

 When you get a chance, head to a salon for a little pampering. 💇♀️